DODAS-TS/dodas-apps/docs/community_cms.md

 ## Prerequisites

-First of all you will need to setup an account with [DODAS IAM]() to be able to exchange a personal token with a globalpool trusted proxy.
+First of all you will need to register an account with [DODAS IAM](https://dodas-iam.cloud.cnaf.infn.it/) to be able to exchange a personal token with a globalpool trusted proxy.

 In the basic implementation has been built on the following assumptions